irenehsubayesBA/Bayes/Digital Technologies and Value Creation/README.md

 -----------------------

+***Group Project***

-Firstly, the goal of group project is to collect information on competitors and prices which could help the e-commerce shop for wine open their business in new market.
+The goal of group project is to collect information on competitors and prices which could help the e-commerce shop for wine open their business in new market.

 ```Website scraping.py```:
 1. Used ```BeautifulSoup``` and ```Selenium``` to collect wine's price and name from "Minibardelivery.com" which was considered to be one of the company's competitors to help company perform price analysis.